Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Who's that?
 Barry Benson.
 From the honey trial?!
 Oh, great.
-Vanessa, this is nothing more than a big metal bee.
+Vanessa, this is nothing more than a big metal Goober.
 It's got giant wings, huge engines.
 I can't fly a plane.
 Why not?
 Isn't John Travolta a pilot?